Charles Orme: 1970–1985: Later career

 Mace Neufeld.
 The film was directed by Don Taylor and starred William Holden, Lee Grant and Jonathan Scott-Taylor.

-Orme would remain in close contact throughout his career with both Harvey Bernhard and Mace Neufeld after having collaborated with them twice previously on The Omen and Damien: Omen II.
+Orme remained in close contact throughout his career with Harvey Bernhard, Mace Neufeld and Zvi Spielmann after having collaborated with them previously on The Omen and/or Damien: Omen II.

 In 1979, Orme worked on John Boorman's Excalibur for seven months in its pre-production stage.

 In 1980, Orme worked as associate producer on Outland with producer Richard A. Roth (Blue Velvet) and executive producer Stanley O'Toole.
 The film was directed by Peter Hyams and starred Sean Connery, Peter Boyle, Frances Sternhagen and James Sikking.
 The film was nominated for an Academy Award for Best Sound.

 In 1981, Orme worked as associate producer on the film version of Brimstone and Treacle with executive producer Naim Attallah and producers Alan E. Salke, Herbert F. Solow and Kenith Trodd.
 The film was directed by Richard Loncraine and starred Sting and Denholm Elliott.

 In 1982–85, Orme worked as associate producer on King David with producer Martin Elfand.
 The film was directed by Bruce Beresford (Driving Miss Daisy) and starred Richard Gere, Edward Woodward, Alice Krige and Cherie Lunghi.

 Orme also worked as a European production supervisor for Paramount Pictures, a troubleshooter for Warner Brothers and was also resident expert on production problems with Film and General Investments.

 Personal life

 On 14 January 1950, Orme married Vivienne Knight, screenwriter and author who worked as the director of publicity for Powell and Pressburger on 12 films from 1943 to 1955.
 On 14 July 1953 Orme and Vivienne divorced.
 In 1966, Vivienne married Patrick Campbell, 3rd Baron Glenavy.

 On 20 March 1960, Orme married his wife of 47 years, Brenda Anne Harper, a fashion model known for her stylish and sophisticated appearance who was photographed by the likes of Norman Parkinson and Terence Donovan notably for publications such as Vogue and Harper's Bazaar.
 Filmmaker Emeric Pressburger and model Ingrid Walker were present at the marriage.

 Orme lived with his brother-in-law Emeric Pressburger in the late 1940s and early 1950s at 70 Redington Road in Hampstead.
-Orme and Emeric would often spend evenings in the study at No.70 in almost complete silence (maybe with some music playing) sipping beer or slivovitz and enjoying each other's silence.
+Orme and Emeric often spent evenings in the study at No.70 in almost complete silence (maybe with some music playing) sipping beer or slivovitz and enjoying each other's silence.

-On 9 May 2007, Orme died at his home in Chalfont St Giles, Buckinghamshire.
+On 9 May 2007, Orme died at his home in Chalfont St Giles,[Buckinghamshire.
 He was survived by his wife, Brenda; his children, Nicholas and Toby; and his grandchildren, Nathan and Cameron.